 Oise Ohiwerei (Actor) is thrilled to be a part of the Pushcart family!
-He was recently seen as a videographer at the New York Fringe Festival and also an actor in the short film Solutions which was selected to be screened at the Chain NYC Film Festival.
+He was recently seen as a videographer at the New York Fringe Festival and as an actor in the short film Solutions which was selected to be screened at the Chain NYC Film Festival.
 Now taking a step back from film and videography, he is continuing to pursue his aspirations of being a stage actor as well as a full time student at Rutgers University.

 Phebe Taylor (Actor) has been a Pushcart Player since 2004.
 She has been seen competing in The 25th Annual Putnam County Spelling Bee at the Bristol Riverside Theatre and flying around as Peter in Peter Pan at Beef and Boards Dinner Theatre.
 Phebe is a member of the Indianapolis Shakespeare Company, appearing in the summer productions of The Merchant of Venice, Much Ado About Nothing, Two Gentlemen of Verona, The Tempest, and The Winter’s Tale.
 She is also a frequent performer at Indianapolis’ Phoenix Theatre, including such shows as Urinetown, Bloody Bloody Andrew Jackson, The Zippers of Zoomerville, Boston Marriage, Peter and the Starcatcher, and the National New Play Network’s “Rolling World Premiere” of End Days.
 A graduate of the Carnegie Mellon University School of Drama, Phebe lives in Queens and is an avid vintage toy and game collector.